playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsLogger.md

 * These default configs specify only a console logger which outputs only 10 lines of an exception stack trace.
 * Play uses ANSI color codes by default in level messages.
 * For production, the default config puts the console logger behind the logback [AsyncAppender](https://logback.qos.ch/manual/appenders.html#AsyncAppender).
 For details on the performance implications on this, see this [blog post](https://blog.takipi.com/how-to-instantly-improve-your-java-logging-with-7-logback-tweaks/).
+* In order to guarantee that logged messages have had a chance to be processed by asynchronous appenders (including the TCP appender) and ensure background threads have been stopped, you'll need to cleanly shut down logback when your application exits.
+For details on a shutdown hook, see this [documentation](https://logback.qos.ch/manual/configuration.html#shutdownHook).
+Also [you must specify](https://jira.qos.ch/browse/LOGBACK-1090) DelayingShutdownHook explicitly: `<shutdownHook class="ch.qos.logback.core.hook.DelayingShutdownHook"/>` .

 To add a file logger, add the following appender to your `conf/logback.xml` file: